Market Design for Scaling Up Local Clean Energy Systems

 • How to design coordination mechanisms between overlapping market platforms operating across vastly different physical and temporal scales.

-Our work is addressing these challenges by bringing together advances across multi-agent control, machine learning, game theory and robust decision-making under uncertainty.
+Our work addressed these challenges by bringing together advances across multi-agent control, machine learning, game theory and robust decision-making under uncertainty.

-Through the EnergyREV Policy Contact Group, we are also working with UK policymakers and regulators to understand their highest priority policy questions so that we can target our work towards generating evidence which can help support future energy market reforms.
-To do this, we have populated our new designs with national level data so that we can conduct system-wide simulation studies to assess the overall potential value of different market reforms.
+Through the EnergyREV Policy Contact Group, we worked with UK policymakers and regulators to understand their highest priority policy questions so that we could target our work towards generating evidence that can help support future energy market reforms.
+To do this, we populated our new designs with national level data so that we could conduct system-wide simulation studies to assess the overall potential value of different market reforms.

 Multiscale design offers a new approach for integrating peer-to-peer (P2P) energy trading as a core part of how power systems are designed and operated.
 (Follow the links to the associated papers).